TetraBytesOS/OS/README.md

 If you want to suffer, you´re welcome.
 We recomend you to turn up your volume for full experience because with this infernal dekstop you will have audio jumpsacres.
-Moreover you have two misterious buttons, but we bring forward that one of them opens an interactive shell that includes the basic linux comands besides some extra ones;)
+Moreover you have two misterious buttons, but we bring forward that one of them opens an interactive shell that includes the basic linux comands besides some extra ones ;)

 ## Requirements